 Note: there is a difference between the concept of wage and remuneration for the purposes of calculating ETI.
 An employee’s wage is the amount they are paid in respect of their ordinary hours of work and is determined by the employment agreement – it is used to determine whether or not they qualify for ETI.
 Their remuneration is the actual amount that they are paid at the end of the period and is used to calculate the amount of ETI that the employer may claim.

 The value of the ETI the employer may claim per qualifying employee depends on the amount of the monthly remuneration paid to each of them.
 Employees’ remuneration can fall into one of three income brackets, each with its own calculation.
 Furthermore, different calculations apply in the first and second years of the incentive.

-Where an employee is employed for less than 160 hours in the month, the remuneration amount must be ‘grossed up’ to 160 hours per month to calculate the value of the ETI.
-The amount can then be calculated and be ‘grossed down’ in the same ratio.
-The ratio is determined by dividing 160 by the number of actual hours employed.
+Where an employee is employed for less than 160 hours in the month, the remuneration amount must be “grossed up” to 160 hours per month to calculate the value of the ETI.
+The ETI amount claimable can then be determined and “grossed down” in the same ratio.
+The ratio is determined by dividing 160 by the number of actual hours employed (discussed below).

 Detailed calculation examples for all of the above scenarios can be found on the SARS website.